 About Sophie Grossman:

 Sophie Grossman was born in Somerville, Massachusetts, and received her first years of education at the Cambridge Montessori School.
 She went on to attend Somerville public schools and graduate with a degree in Anthropology from Johns Hopkins University in Baltimore.
 Her travel experiences include studying abroad in Morocco, where she lived with a host family and wrote an independent project on physical disabilities, accessibility, and quality of life.
-Sophie has completed a term with AmeriCorps, working on sustainable energy and urban farming in Baltimore, and has held positions ranging from an Animal Contact Aide at the Baltimore Zoo to a recycling truck driver at her university.
-A recent transplant to Austin, she is very interested in literacy and environmentalism, and loves to read, garden, and play the trumpet.
-She is thrilled to become a part of the Parkside community!
+Sophie has completed a term with AmeriCorps, working on sustainable energy in Baltimore, and has held a wide variety of positions ranging from an Animal Contact Aide at the Baltimore Zoo to a recycling truck driver at her university.
+An avid reader, Sophie is always looking for good book suggestions.
+Since moving to Austin in 2014, Sophie has realized that Texas summers are arguably worse than New England winters.

 About Shannon Sheppard: